 - If you ordered your device with totalizer averaging (TOTAVG in your part number), reset your totalizer.
 The averaged flow rate updates live, so you can watch it until the value stops changing.

 - If you have an FP-25, you can record a single averaged flow reading over a specified amount of time by pressing START AVG from the Instant screen.

 It is also possible that you may have some small debris (such as shredded pieces of Teflon tape) stuck in the flow path.
 Inspect the inside of the upstream process port to ensure there is no debris.

 My flow readings don’t change when the flow changes (readings stay near 0 or full scale).

 Flow readings that won’t change regardless of actual flow usually indicate that the flow sensor has been damaged.
-The most common cause of this is exceeding the maximum allowable instantaneous differential pressure for your device (75 psid for most instruments; 15 psid for Whispers, FP-25 and AFS).
+The most common cause of this is exceeding the maximum allowable instantaneous differential pressure for your device (75 psid for most instruments; 15 psid for Whispers, FP-25).

 - If you have a flow meter, this can happen if a solenoid valve upstream of the meter suddenly snaps open to allow the high-pressure gas through the meter.

 - If you have a flow controller, its valve will normally help to protect the sensor from large pressure differentials.
 However, a sudden change in pressure can subject the sensor to high pressure drops if the valve does not have enough time to adjust.